-Bulldogs earn District 12-5A Division II title share - Port Arthur News
+Nederland Bulldogs earn District 12-5A Division II title share, No. 1 seed - Port Arthur News

-Bulldogs earn District 12-5A Division II title share
+Nederland Bulldogs earn District 12-5A Division II title share, No. 1 seed

-CROSBY — With the District 12-5A Division II title on the line, Nederland’s trio of Josh Mazyck, Rene Cunningham and Kyndon Fuselier came up big in helping the Bulldogs secure a share of the title with a 29-24 win over Crosby Friday night at Cougar Stadium.
+CROSBY — With the District 12-5A Division II crown on the line, Nederland’s trio of Josh Mazyck, Rene Cunningham and Kyndon Fuselier came up big in helping the Bulldogs secure a share of the title with a 29-24 win over Crosby Friday night at Cougar Stadium.

 Both the Bulldogs and Cougars finished district play with identical 6-1 records, but Nederland (7-2) will get the top spot for playoff seeding by virtue of its win over Crosby (7-3).